turingschool/front-end-curriculum/lessons/module-1/js-objects.md

 ## Learning Goals

-* Review what you know about objects
+* Describe what an object is
-* Review how to create and access objects and their methods
+* Define properties and methods in an object
-* Work with nested objects and use objects in functions
+* Access values and methods from an object using dot notation

 ## Vocabulary